odoe/learn-dojo/posts/web-components-with-dojo-revisted.md

 ## Interactivity

 Maybe I want to make this little widget and web component interactive.
-For example, I want to provide a property to make the text hidden and show it when I click on the icon of the my widget.
+For example, I want to provide a property to make the text hidden and show it when I click on the icon of my widget.
 I can update my widget like this.

 ```tsx
 import { create, tsx } from "@dojo/framework/core/vdom";